Maferep/SOR-TemperatureSimulator/README.md

-This is a college project that utilizes successive over-relaxation to solve an N-dimensional linear system.
+This is a student project that utilizes successive over-relaxation to solve an N-dimensional linear system.
 It uses a python notebook and ensures an efficient solution through sparse matrices.

 # Problem statement
 The approximate solution T of Laplace's equation ∇2 T = 0 in a